Black Moon (group)

-Black Moon (backronymed as Brothers Lyrically Acting Combining Kicking Music Out On Nations) is an American underground hip hop group from Brooklyn, New York City.
-Formed in the early '90s by rappers Buckshot, 5ft and record producer DJ Evil Dee, they debuted in 1992 with the release of the single "Who Got the Props?".
+Black Moon (backronymed as Brothers Lyrically Acting Combining Kicking Music Out On Nations) is an American underground hip hop group from Brooklyn, New York.
+Formed in 1992 by East Coast rappers Buckshot and 5ft and record producer DJ Evil Dee, they debuted in 1992 with the release of the single "Who Got da Props".
 The group was most notable for their debut album Enta da Stage, and their affiliation with the Boot Camp Clik.
-As of 2019, the group has released four studio albums.
+As of 2024, the group has released four studio albums.

 Biography

 Early years

 The roots of Black Moon go back to Brooklyn's Bushwick High School, where Kasim "5ft" Reid and Ewart "DJ Evil Dee" Dewgrade met and formed a group called Unique Image.
-The two later met a former backup dancer Kenyatte "Buckshot" Blake in the Brownsville section of Brooklyn, and formed a friendship based on similar musical aspirations.
+The two later met a former backup dancer Kenyatte "Buckshot" Blake in the Brownsville, Brooklyn and formed a friendship based on similar musical aspirations.

-The trio released their first single "Who Got the Props?" in 1992, which became an underground hit, peaking at number 86 on the U.S. Billboard Hot 100 singles chart.
+The trio released their first single "Who Got da Props" in 1992, which peaked at number 86 on the U.S. Billboard Hot 100 singles chart.
 With the help of DJ Chuck Chillout, the group signed a record deal with New York-based independent label Nervous Records, becoming the first hip hop act on then-house music-oriented record label.

 The group recruited Evil Dee's older brother Walter "Mr. Walt" Dewgrade for recording the pre-production of their debut studio album, which eventually led to the formation of hip hop production team Da Beatminerz between Dewgrade brothers.
-Black Moon premiered its debut studio album, Enta da Stage, on October 19, 1993, including "Who Got da Props?", "Son Get Wrec", "How Many MC's...", "Buck 'Em Down" and another Hot 100 hit single "I Got Cha Opin (Remix)".
+Black Moon premiered its debut studio album, Enta da Stage, on October 19, 1993, including "Who Got da Props?", "Son Get Wrec", "How Many MC's...", "Buck Em Down" and another Hot 100 hit single "I Got Cha Opin (Remix)".
 The album featured guest appearances from Havoc of Mobb Deep, Nervious Records' intern and promoter Drew "Dru-Ha" Friedman, and debuting hip hop duo Smif-N-Wessun.
-Enta da Stage went on to sell over 350,000 copies in the U.S. and is now regarded as an underground hip hop classic.
-Following the album's release, the group temporarily broke up.
+Enta da Stage went on to sell over 350,000 copies in the U.S. Following the album's release, the group temporarily broke up.